-2.1.
+3.1.
 CBSE for Embedded Systems

-In CBSE, software applications are built by composing software components into component assemblies.
-CBSE is gaining more and more acceptance in the business segment of office/Internet applications [9][11].
+In Component-Based Software Engineering (CBSE), software applications are built by composing software components into component assemblies.
+CBSE is gaining more and more acceptance in the business segment of office/Internet applications [2][3].
 Unfortunately, the market segment of embedded real-time systems is, to a large extent, left behind this positive development.
-Reusing components, i.e. one of the main drivers for introducing CBSE, is both complex and expensive for embedded real-time systems [2], since such components must work together to meet functional and temporal requirements in a resource constrained environment, while at the same time prohibiting functional errors from propagating and leading to unsafe states.
+Reusing components, i.e. one of the main drivers for introducing CBSE, is both complex and expensive for embedded real-time systems [6].

 However, by building embedded-system software out of well-tested components, we could gain an increase in the predictability of the behaviour of the software; provided that experience from component behaviour has been collected.
-In the area of embedded real-time systems, predictable run-time behaviour is crucial.
-A component assembly is predictable if its run-time behaviour can be predicted from the properties of its components and their patterns of interactions [15].
-Predictability requires analysis, and analysis techniques require information about the system.